startling/small-linux/small_linux.md

 cd linux-3.2.12/
 ````

 Building the linux kernel from source can be slightly complicated; luckily, the default options work fine for us.
-You can `make menuconfig` and poke around a little bit to see what choices we have, and then exit and save your configuration. `make all` builds the entire thing; go and make some tea or something while you wait for it.
+You can `make menuconfig` (you may want to turn of `Kernel Hacking -->` `Kernel Debugging` to avoid `x used greatest stack depth n` messages) and poke around a little bit to see what choices we have, and then exit and save your configuration. `make all` builds the entire thing; go and make some tea or something while you wait for it.

 Once you're done, copy the image to the directory _above_ the mounted image for now: